Can You Ace These Basic Boy Scout Merit Badge Questions?

-What's a way to purify water in the wilderness?
+Question: What's a way to purify water in the wilderness?

 For the Wilderness Survival badge, you must demonstrate three ways to treat water in order to make it drinkable.

-Name three "outdoor essentials."
+Question: Name three "outdoor essentials."

 These are the must-have items for any Scout.

-Name two common tent shapes.
+Question: Name two common tent shapes.

-Which of these is NOT on the list of stove safety tips?
+Question: Which of these is NOT on the list of stove safety tips?

-As the Camping merit badge pamphlet states, "Never leave a burning stove unattended."
+As the Camping merit badge pamphlet states, never leave a burning stove unattended.

-How should you remedy frostbitten fingers?
+Question: How should you remedy frostbitten fingers?

 If camping in cold temperatures, a person's fingers, toes, or other extremities may suffer from frostbite, as ice crystals form in the tissues.
 How should you fix that?

-Answer: Lightly warm the affected area
+Answer: Lightly warm the affected area.

 While it might seem like a smart idea to put a frostbitten finger directly in front of a fire, that's the opposite of what you should do.
 Instead, you should only lightly warm the frostbitten area—perhaps by putting it against your warm skin or underneath an armpit.
-Since the nerves are likely damaged, putting it near an open flame could leave it vulnerable to being burnt without the victim realizing it.
+Since the nerves are likely damaged, putting it near an open flame could leave it vulnerable to being burned without the victim realizing it.

 Both of these issues can affect a person who is spending too much time in the heat, but there are important distinctions between the two.

-Heat exhaustion leads to a lack of energy, a feeling of weakness, and sometimes faintness; but heatstroke (when the body's cooling system begins to fail and the victim's core temperature rises above 105 degrees) can result in death if left untreated.
+Heat exhaustion leads to a lack of energy, a feeling of weakness, and sometimes faintness, but heatstroke—when the body's cooling system begins to fail and the victim's core temperature rises above 105 degrees—can result in death if left untreated.

-Which of these is a warning sign of a heart attack?
+Question: Which of these is a warning sign of a heart attack?

-Shortness of breath
+B. Shortness of breath

-Feeling of weakness
+C. Feeling of weakness

-All of the above
+E. All of the above

 In addition to those symptoms in the previous slide, you can also add a persistent, uncomfortable pressure, or a feeling of pain in the center of one's chest.
 If someone is exhibiting these signs, you should administer first aid for a heart attack.

-When administering CPR, what does A-B-C-D stand for?
+Question: When administering CPR, what does A-B-C-D stand for?

 The steps in administering CPR are more easily remembered by assigning them with the alphabetical order of A-B-C-D. But what does each of those letters stand for?

-Answer: Airway, Breathing, Circulation, Defibrillation
+Answer: Airway, Breathing, Circulation, and Defibrillation.

-That is: Check their airway to be sure it's not blocked (by carefully tilting their head back), place your cheek above their mouth to see if you feel any breath on it, use compressions on their chest to attempt to restart circulation (if the heart has stopped beating), or use a defibrillator to do the same.
+That is, check their airway to be sure it's not blocked (by carefully tilting their head back), place your cheek above their mouth to see if you feel any breath on it, use compressions on their chest to attempt to restart circulation (if the heart has stopped beating), or use a defibrillator to do the same.
 But do not try this at home—only those trained in CPR should administer it.

-How many "Leave No Trace" principles are there when camping?
+Question: How many "Leave No Trace" principles are there when camping?

 Understanding and explaining these principles is one of the first requirements for the Camping merit badge.
 They're also useful guidelines for anyone spending time in nature.

-In which types of situations should you treat an accident victim for shock?
+Question: In which types of situations should you treat an accident victim for shock?

 Accident-related shock, in which the circulatory system fails to maintain adequate blood flow, can create all kinds of issues, including low blood pressure and hyperventilation.

-In every situation
+Answer: In every situation.

-Shock results often enough from all types of accidents that it is wisest to treat every victim of a serious accident as if they are suffering from shock—that means summoning emergency aid, monitoring the victim to be sure they are breathing regularly, and raising their feet slightly to move blood to their vital organs.
+Shock results often enough from all types of accidents that it is wisest to treat every victim of a serious accident as if they are suffering from shock.
+That means summoning emergency aid, monitoring the victim to be sure they are breathing regularly, and raising their feet slightly to move blood to their vital organs.

-Pencil and paper
+D. Pencil and paper

 "Pencil and paper" might seem like an odd item to include, but it may be necessary to log treatments and important info that can be passed along to paramedics.

-Name a way to attract a rescue plane.
+Question: Name a way to attract a rescue plane.

 If stranded in the wilderness, your best bet for rescue is often by catching the attention of someone flying by in an airplane.
 But how?